lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/3_js_intro/README.md

 * Now this can be a little confusing since in Python we referred to everything as an Object
 * For the purposes of JavaScript we will be referring to Dictionary like structures as Objects
-* You may also hear others call them associative arrays, but we will be calling them Objects
+* You may also hear others call them `associative arrays`, but we will be calling them Objects
-* Key:Value Mappings written the same way with curly braces `{}` and the key in quotes followed by a semi colon
+* Key:Value Mappings written the same way with curly braces `{}` and the key in quotes followed by a colon
 * JS Objects are pretty cool because they are so much more than just the idea of "Dictionaries".
 They also have the ability to house functions.
 * Example: DO NOT worry about the "this" keyword yet, we'll touch upon that later in the course.